Nanobots, ape chauffeurs and flights to Pluto. The predictions for 2020 we got horribly wrong - Local News 8

 History is littered with predictions and future projections.
 Many of these are given with supreme confidence, before they fade conveniently into insignificance as they whiz wide of the mark.

-But as 2019 draws to a close, and we charge into the third decade of the 20th century, it’s time to ask: Where did we think we’d be in 2020?
+But as we charge into the third decade of the 21st century, it’s time to ask: Where did we think we’d be in 2020?

 The pace of technological advancements has been rapid — and some defining trends of the past decade were predicted with remarkable accuracy many years ago.